 Once your straw bale garden is planted, the majority of the work is finished but you’ll still need provide consistent moisture and fertilize.
 I like to water with a watering wand as it allows me to direct water at the base of the plants and the surface of the straw bale.
 Splashing water from a sprinkler can encourage the spread of common vegetable diseases so I avoid overhead watering.
 Alternatively, you can also run drip irrigation or soaker hoses at the top of the bales to provide a deep, regular watering.

 You may have used a lot of fertilizer to season your straw bales but I still supplement that with a dose of a liquid organic feed every two to three weeks once the bales are planted.
 I like using fish emulsion, liquid kelp, or phytoplankton fertilizer in my watering can to give the plants a boost.
 And while you can expect fewer soil borne disease issues growing in straw bales you still need to keep an eye out for pests and disease issues like powdery mildew, squash bugs, and cucumber beetles.

 Best plants for straw bale gardening

-You can grow practically any vegetable in a straw bale, but some are easier to grow than others.
+You can grow practically any vegetable, as well as herbs and strawberries in a straw bale, but some are easier to grow than others.
 Here are a few tips on picking the best plants for a straw bale garden: